unahouExosite/docs/murano/tutorials/keystore-service.md

 1. Create a Product or use an existing one from the Murano portal and note its product ID.
 2. If you create a new Product, be sure to add it to the Products configuration under the SERVICES tab of the solution.
 3. Add a resource under the DEFINITION tab.
-For example, you could create a resource of type "string" with alias "message".
+For example, you could create a resource with the Alias "message" and Data format "string".
 4. Create a device on the DEVICES panel and note its identity.
 5. Activate the device to get the device key (CIK).
 A simple HTTP request on the provisioning API will do.
 Normally this step is done by a device, but here's how to do that using curl.
-Be sure to substitute the items in brackets with your values.
+(Be sure to substitute the items in brackets with your values.)

 ```
 curl https://<product_id>.m2.exosite.com/provision/activate \